Will your cat raise kittens that aren’t her own?

 Can Your Cat Raise Kittens That Aren’t Her Own?

-So what happens to the babies then?
+So what happens to the babies, then?
 Unfortunately, sometimes they don’t fare well.

-But, if you are able to rescue them, there are things you can do to help them and give them the best chance you can –
+But if you are able to rescue them, there are things you can do to help them and give them the best chance you can.

-- Bottle feeding with a specially designed milk replacement for kittens
+Bottle feeding with a specially designed milk replacement for kittens,

-If there are other cats around though, you might have another option.
+If there are other cats around, though, you might have another option.

 Cats may seem somewhat aloof, but they have incredibly strong maternal instincts.
 While the animal most likely to take in orphaned kittens is a queen with a litter of her own, that certainly isn’t the only possible combination.

-First of all, cats have been known to take in orphans of all kinds of species – from other cats’ kittens to puppies, bunnies, mice, squirrels, birds (including ducklings), and even hedgehogs.
+First of all, cats have been known to take in orphans of all kinds of species, from other cats’ kittens to puppies, bunnies, mice, squirrels, birds (including ducklings), and even hedgehogs.

-Even if they cannot nurse the babies – and they most likely will if they can – cats will often care for them, and even raise them alongside their own family.
+Even if they cannot nurse the babies—and they most likely will if they can—cats will often care for them and even raise them alongside their own family.

-That cats will nurse and raise an animal that would normally be prey reinforces how amazing we all know these creatures really are.
+The fact that cats will nurse and raise an animal that would normally be prey reinforces how amazing we all know these creatures really are.

-In many cases, cats who get along will share parenting tasks for kittens – even nursing each other’s babies if they’re able
+In many cases, cats who get along will share parenting tasks for kittens, even nursing each other’s babies if they’re able.

 I know of two female indoor/outdoor farm cats who used to do just that.

-Obviously, however, most people don’t just happen to have a nursing mother cat in their back pocket for such a situation – but you may be surprised at how nurturing non-nursing cats can be.
+Obviously, however, most people don’t just happen to have a nursing mother cat in their back pocket for such a situation, but you may be surprised at how nurturing non-nursing cats can be.

 Cats who do not have, or have never had, a litter of their own can make wonderful adoptive parents.

 My parents had a cat that they adopted at eight weeks old.
-She adjusted quickly to the household, but mostly ignored their other cats.
+She adjusted quickly to the household but mostly ignored their other cats.

-Then, they adopted another kitten.
-In this case, the new kitten was old enough to be without a mother, but Lily – the original – wouldn’t hear of it.
+Then they adopted another kitten.
+In this case, the new kitten was old enough to be without a mother, but Lily, the original, wouldn’t hear of it.
 She decided then and there that this new kitten was her baby, plain and simple.

-From the first day, Lily would follow “her” baby around, curling up with her to sleep, bathing her, even supervising her litterbox habits.
+From the first day, Lily would follow “her” baby around, curling up with her to sleep, bathing her, and even supervising her litterbox habits.

-Years later, Lily still believes Salem to be her baby, and we really can’t sort out how, since we know for a fact that she’s never had kittens.
+Years later, Lily still believes Salem to be her baby, and we really can’t sort out how since we know for a fact that she’s never had kittens.

 Even more surprising is that parenting skills are not just limited to female cats.

-While in feral colonies male cats can be a terrible threat to kittens – even their own – domestic male cats may have a different reaction to young.
+While in feral colonies male cats can be a terrible threat to kittens—even their own—domestic male cats may have a different reaction to young.

 I have an elderly male cat who is always extremely cranky when we first bring a new cat into the household, but he’s the first to come around every time.

-We have two now-grown cats that we have never been able to convince him were not his babies – the good thing is that they don’t seem to know he isn’t either, so it works out just fine.
+We have two now-grown cats that we have never been able to convince him were not his babies; the good thing is that they don’t seem to know he isn’t either, so it works out just fine.

 Have you ever had a cat raise kittens that weren’t her own?
 Share your experiences below!